guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 author = "Parul"
 +++

 The first thing that was planned post our break from work lives was a trek to Kashmir's Great Lakes.
 A trek to 11 high altitude Alpine lakes via 3 treacherous passes covering a distance of 64 kms over 7 days.
 While I was skeptical about how I would fare at the trek, Karan was ever hopeful that I could do it.
 In a way both of us were looking forward to this trek as it marked the official beginning of our travel post the joblessness.
-Karan had wanted to do this trek since last year and thanks to our Kashmiri friend Hazic we got in touch with a trekking group [Alpine Adventurers](https://www.facebook.com/AlpineAdventurers/) to plan the trek for us.
-We were a group of eight, all acquainted to Karan in some way, which also made him the most responsible coordinator amongst our group :sunglasses:
+Karan had wanted to do this trek since last year and thanks to our Kashmiri friend Hazic we got in touch with a trekking group [Alpine Adventurers](https://www.facebook.com/AlpineAdventurers/).
+They helped us plan and organized the trek for us.
+We were a group of eight, all acquainted to Karan in some way, which also made him the most responsible person amongst our group :sunglasses:

 <div class="postimg">
   <img src="https://farm2.staticflickr.com/1952/43845973920_fbe204c6a0_c.jpg">